carmonalab/STACAS.demo/README.md

-# Integrating scRNA-seq data using STACAS and Seurat 3
+# scRNA-seq data integration using STACAS

 [This demo](https://carmonalab.github.io/STACAS/tutorial.html) will run you through a complete dataset integration using Seurat 3 and STACAS.
 It reproduces the results and figures in [Andreatta & Carmona, bioRxiv 2020](https://doi.org/10.1101/2020.06.15.152306)